Independent GM Review

-An independent review of South Australia’s moratorium on the cultivation of Genetically Modified (GM) food crops is underway and will be undertaken by Emeritus Professor Kym Anderson AC.
+An independent review of South Australia’s moratorium on the cultivation of Genetically Modified (GM) food crops was undertaken in late 2018 by Emeritus Professor Kym Anderson AC.

-- Assess available evidence on the market benefits of South Australia’s moratorium on the commercial cultivation of GM crops.
+- Assessed available evidence on the market benefits of South Australia’s moratorium on the commercial cultivation of GM crops.

-- Assess the degree of awareness of South Australia’s moratorium amongst key trading partners and food production businesses operating in South Australia and other Australian states.
+- Assessed the degree of awareness of South Australia’s moratorium amongst key trading partners and food production businesses operating in South Australia and other Australian states.

-- Consider evidence from South Australian businesses and industry, market and trade data, the experience in other Australian and international jurisdictions and other relevant evidence to inform the analysis.
+- Considered evidence from South Australian businesses and industry, market and trade data, the experience in other Australian and international jurisdictions and other relevant evidence to inform the analysis.

-The review will not consider aspects of gene technology which are covered under commonwealth legislation, these include:
+The review did not consider aspects of gene technology which are covered under commonwealth legislation, these include: